victor-ferrer/exponentile-solver/README.md

 - ✅ Drop tiles that match
 - ✅ Get groups of tiles (supports 3+ tiles, horizontal and vertical runs)
 - ✅ Calculate scores of removed tiles
+- ⏳ Reevaluate the board once a group is gone (detect cascading matches)

 **Infrastructure:**
 - ✅ Tests with GitHub Actions